adrianpk/clio/docs/drafts/publisher.md

 *   **It keeps things clean and predictable.** Every time we publish, we start with a fresh, empty copy of the destination repository.
 This means no leftover files from old builds and no risk of accidentally committing other project files.
 It's a clean slate, every time.

 *   **It prevents messing with your repo.** The publishing process is completely isolated from your local project.
-We don't have to worry about your own uncommitted changes, the branch you're on, or any other local Git state.
+We don't have to worry about your own uncommitted changes, the branch you're on, or any other Git state.
 It just works, without side effects.

 *   **It's more robust.** This approach makes the publishing process atomic.
 Either it all works and the changes are pushed, or it fails and the temporary folder is simply thrown away, leaving your project untouched.
 There's no in-between state.